MadanKhatri1/Image_to_text_Project/README.md

 The application utilizes pre-trained deep learning models from the Transformers library to understand and describe visual content.
 Here's a simplified breakdown:

-  Transformers: These are state-of-the-art models trained on massive datasets of images and text.
-They can learn the relationships between visual features and corresponding descriptions.
+  Pre-trained Transformer Models:

+    The application employs a pre-trained image captioning model from the nlpconnect library.
+This model is specifically designed to analyze images and generate textual descriptions.
+    Internally, the model likely consists of two sub-components:
+    Vision Transformer (ViT): This part of the model takes an image as input and extracts visual features like shapes, colors, and object arrangements.
+    GPT-2 Decoder: This section receives the extracted features from ViT and translates them into a sequence of words, forming the caption.

   Streamlit: This framework makes it easy to create web apps in Python.
 It provides components for user interaction and displaying information.
-  Using the App:

 Open the application in your web browser.
   1. Click "Choose an image..." and select an image from your computer.
   2. Click "Upload".